okviz/okviz.github.io/_mydocs/visuals/calendar-pro/options/holidays/countries.md

 ## Using a column as the countries

-If you want to show holidays for more than three countries or you want to set the countries dynamically, you can use the [Holidays Countries](../../fields/holidays-countries.md) data role.
+If you want to show holidays for more than three countries or you want to set the countries dynamically, you can use the [Holidays Countries](../../fields/holidays-countries.md) field well.

 <img src="images/holidays-countries.png" width="230">